Cyber-Courses/Kali-Setup-Script-NoVNC/README.md

    - Navigate to "Virtual Machines" and click on "Add" to create a new VM.
    - Choose "[Kali Linux](https://portal.azure.com/#view/Microsoft_Azure_Marketplace/GalleryItemDetailsBladeNopdl/id/kali-linux.kali)" from the list of available images in the marketplace.
    - Choose the latest version.
+   - Change the username to `kali`.
    - Configure the VM size, region, and other settings as needed.
+   - Review + Create
    - Download SSH Key

 3. **Access the VM:**